 It is made from electrolytic copper and manufactures from copper sheets.

-Commonly, a cable lug is hexagonal in size when crimped but a solderless terminal is by indent crimping.
+Commonly, a copper end sealing ferrule is hexagonal in size when crimped but a solderless terminal is by indent crimping.

 Solderless Terminal DIN 46234

 Here’s a helpful video on how to know when to crimp vs. solder:

 In summary, cable lugs have great and beneficial uses to all electrical devices from the installation, up to repair and its maintenance.

 It is very useful when connecting one or two cables together to make a seamless and safe connection.

 Aside from cable connections or power lines, a copper end sealing ferrule is used to connect fuse sockets, electrical appliances or switches.

 For safety purposes, the connectors that are widely available are made up of rubber or plastic insulated sheets.